mabuonomo/example-nestjs-microservices-grpc/README.md

 # NestJS + gRPC: a multi microservices example

-This repo show as to configure a multi microservices stack in NestJS using gRPC.
+This repo show as to configure a multi microservices stack in NestJS using gRPC in docker environment.

 ## Stack
 * 2 microservices